Von Willebrand Disease (VWD)

 Overview

-Von Willebrand disease (VWD) is an inherited disorder that affects
+Von Willebrand disease (VWD) is the most common inherited bleeding

 Causes